 This book hopes to advocate for a multi-dimensional approach to the teaching of critical thinking, depicted by the maze and labyrinth on the cover.
-The nurturing of critical thinking requires a multi-professional approach involving all role players in education in a variety of learning

-contexts (formal, informal, nonformal), to enable learners to become sophisticated critical thinkers who can apply logical and analytic left-brain thinking skills to solve problems (represented by the maze).
+The nurturing of critical thinking requires a multi-professional approach involving all role players in education in a variety of learning contexts (formal, informal, nonformal), to enable learners to become sophisticated critical thinkers who can apply logical and analytic left-brain thinking skills to solve problems (represented by the maze).
 In addition, sophisticated critical thinkers also need to overcome life's challenges by using their intuition, creativity, imagery, and the search for possibility (represented by the labyrinth).
-"The Six Bricks

-will be used as a

-learning tool in

-the HighPerformance

-Learning

-research

-project."

-"A keynote

-address was

-also delivered

-by Mrs Angie
+"A keynote address was also delivered by Mrs Angie Motshekga..."

-Motshekga..."